shekharlab/mimb_onc_rgc/README.md

   * `iGraphBoost.py`: all functions associated with the iGraphBoost method.
-  * `vignette.ipynb`: a sample walkthrough to show how all figures in the chapter were generated.
+  * `vignette.ipynb`: a sample walkthrough to illustrate how all figures in the chapter were generated.

 Please contact salwan@berkeley.edu with any questions.